 - Sun-damaged skin on the face and neck

 - Rosacea or brown pigmentation around nose, cheeks, and mouth

 - Ingrown hair removal from bikini & underarms — requires multiple treatments over

 - Age Spots: Brown spots brought on by natural aging or sun exposure

 Who are the Best Candidates for IPL Treatment?

-IPL treatment is viable for anyone with fair skin suffering from conditions such as rosacea, broken capillaries or blood vessels, sun damage, and discolored facial spots.
+IPL treatment is viable for anyone with fair skin suffering from conditions such as rosacea, broken capillaries or blood vessels, sun spots, and pigmented lesions.
 Photorejuvenation can also treat enlarged pores and fine wrinkles.
-Patients with darker skin, spray-tanned, or tanned skin are not good candidates for treatment, as hyperpigmentation is more likely.
+Patients with darker skin, spray-tanned, or tanned skin are not good candidates for this treatment, as hyperpigmentation is more likely.
 Patients prone to cold sores should consider suppressive therapy before an IPL treatment to avoid any potential outbreaks.

 Preparing for IPL